 With these metrics in hand, you can now build your own equations.
 When the new TCO and TVO calculations prove to cost less and add more value respectively, you have a foundational case that process automation is a quantifiably smart business investment.

 Building a Timeline

 Like the ROI calculation, the timeline for implementing automation will be unique and case-specific to every individual business.
-At EPSoft® Technologies, we recognize the importance of this custom approach and leverage Process Discovery and Intelligence tools to help build the best timeline.
+At EPSoft®, we recognize the importance of this custom approach and leverage Process Discovery and Intelligence tools to help build the best timeline.
 Every business process will look different, but here’s a breakdown of what you might expect.

 90 Days or Less: ROI on Low-Hanging Fruit